ankitkumar-13/PyramidBuilder/README.md

 # Installing needed Modules :-
 Before going to use the PyramidBuilder, you need to install some modules.
 - Go to the Command Line:-
->On Windows :-
-Click on Start Menu Button.
-Search by typing cmd.
-Click on the app named Command Prompt.

 - Use the pip command :-
 > On Windows :-